English

 When to take magnesium?
 This is the best time

 Do not take magnesium during a meal.
 Magnesium is a basic (alkaline) mineral.
-When you take magnesium, it temporarily makes your stomach less acidic.
+When you take magnesium, it temporarily reduces the acidity of your stomach.
 A less acidic stomach can slow down the digestion of food — especially proteins.
+Therefore, it is better to take magnesium between meals and preferably in the evening.

 When to take fish oil?
 After dinner